![]() |

-Daniel and Rachelle once again organized a great seminar weekend with Master Chen.
-For three days, Ottawa Chen style taiji practitioners as well as special guests from Toronto and New Hampshire were able to benefit from the extensive knowledge and expert guidance of Master Chen.
+Daniel and Rachelle once again hosted an outstanding seminar weekend with Master Chen, bringing together Ottawa Chen-style Taiji practitioners and special guests from Toronto and New Hampshire.
+Over three enriching days, attendees had the invaluable opportunity to deepen their practice under the expert guidance and profound knowledge of Master Chen. |

 “Want to be good at Taiji?
 Be a dummy!”

-“Taiji practice is two panes …”
+“Taiji practice can be likened to two panes … ”

 “Make the square a circle and chop off the corner!”